 Cellist, composer, performer, cabaret artist, educator, mentor, media commentator and concert narrator, the increasingly un-categorisable Zoë Martlew travels the world as solo performer and with some of the world’s most renowned contemporary music ensembles, chamber groups, improvisation, film, electronica, multi-media, pop, rock, dance and theatre companies .

 Her one woman musical cabaret Revue Z has recently played at festivals in Iceland, Spain, Denmark, Orkney and at Wigmore Hall, where she is a regular solo performer.
-Schott publish her music and recent/upcoming commissions include ensemble pieces for BCMG, CoMA, Occupy the Pianos Festival, a song cycle for Lucy Schaufer/Huw Watkins Cheltenham Festival, clarinet/electronics Mark Simpson and ensemble piece for Britten Oboe Quartet.
+Schott publish her music and recent/upcoming commissions include ensemble pieces for BCMG, CoMA, Occupy the Pianos Festival, song cycle for Lucy Schaufer/Huw Watkins Cheltenham Festival, and works for clarinet/electronics Mark Simpson, cello/piano duo Timothy Gill and David Gompper and ensemble piece for Britten Oboe Quartet.
 She recently performed her amplified cello/tape funk piece Shift at 92Y New York choreographed for dancers by Antonia Franceschi, and her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival 2019 where she was also coaching students and leading composer discussions.
 She is host of London Sinfonietta’s new podcast series “The Music That Made Me”.

 Zoë was a judge on BBC TV’s Maestro and Young Musician of the Year; regular guest commentator/presenter for BBC Proms and Radio 3 and and was on the UK panel for the 2009 Eurovision Song Contest.